-- □ Discuss how useful it is as the bandwidth can be changed in real time with analytical formulas of second order complementary filters.
+- □ Say that the presented control architecture in this section No ambition to overcome fundamental limitations of current architectures.
+Very similar to Internal Model Control saxenal2'advan'inter'model'contr't Had no time to proceed to an extensive literature review to find similar control architecture and to compare them.
+Whether the propose architecture has advantages compared to already excising architecture in the literature is not clear. - □ The control architecture was presented for a SISO system, but can be applied to MIMO if decoupling is sufficient.
+It will be experimentally demonstrated with the NASS. - □ Discuss how useful it is as the bandwidth can be changed in real time with analytical formulas of second order complementary filters.
 Maybe make a section about that.
-Maybe give analytical formulas of second order complementary filters in the digital domain? - $\square$ Say that it will be validated with the nano-hexapod - $\hfill\Box$ Disadvantages: - not optimal - $\ computationally \ intensive?$ - lead to inverse control which may not be wanted in many cases.
+Maybe give analytical formulas of second order complementary filters in the digital domain? - $\Box$ Disadvantages: - not optimal - computationally intensive? - lead to inverse control which may not be wanted in many cases.
 Add reference.